 (B) An EMS training program for emergency medical responder certification shall be conducted in accordance with division (B) of section 4765.16 of the Revised Code and this rule.
-The EMS training program shall be conducted in accordance with the national EMS education standards approved by NHTSA, the education standards approved by the board, and the scope of practice set forth in rule 4765-12-04 of the Administrative Code.
-The national EMS education standards approved by NHTSA and the education standards approved by the board can be found athttp://www.ems.ohio.gov.
+The EMS training program shall be conducted in accordance with the "National EMS Education Standards" approved by NHTSA, the "Ohio Approved EMS Curriculum Standards" approved by the board, and the scope of practice set forth in rule 4765-12-04 of the Administrative Code.
 Such EMS training program shall consist of a minimum of forty-eight hours to include all of the following:

 (2) Anatomy and physiology;